 President’s Comments at Goldfield’s Annual Meeting

-MELBOURNE, Fla., May 23, 2019 (GLOBE NEWSWIRE) -- The Goldfield Corporation (NYSE American: GV) released the comments made earlier today by Mr. John H. Sottile, President and Chief Executive Officer, at The Goldfield Corporation’s annual meeting of stockholders.
+MELBOURNE, Fla., May 22, 2020 (GLOBE NEWSWIRE) -- The Goldfield Corporation (NYSE American: GV) released the comments made earlier today by Mr. John H. Sottile, President, Chief Executive Officer and Chairman of the Board, at The Goldfield Corporation’s annual meeting of stockholders.
 Goldfield is headquartered in Melbourne, Florida, and through its subsidiaries, Power Corporation of America, C and C Power Line, Inc., Southeast Power Corporation and Precision Foundations, Inc., is a leading provider of electrical construction services for the utility industry and industrial customers, with operations primarily in the Southeast, mid-Atlantic and Texas-Southwest regions of the United States.
-Goldfield is also, to a lesser extent, engaged in real estate operations focused on the development of residential properties on the east coast of Central Florida.
+To a lesser extent, Goldfield is also engaged in real estate operations focused on the development of residential properties on the east coast of Central Florida.

 THE GOLDFIELD CORPORATION

 COMMENTS BY JOHN H. SOTTILE, PRESIDENT